liferay/liferay-docs/discover/deployment/articles/01-installing-liferay/01-liferay-installation-overview.markdown

 Armed with this information, here's our advice for how to manage your Liferay installation.

-- When starting a new project, always use the latest stable version available;
+- When starting a new project, always use the latest stable version available.
-  that is, the latest available GA.
+  (This means the latest available GA.)
 At the time of writing, the most recent version is Liferay CE 6.2 GA1 (6.2.0) or Liferay EE 6.1 GA2 (6.2.00).

 - Always update to the latest maintenance release available for the functional version (major or minor) that you are using.
 For example, if you started your